 — Aaron Batalion (@abatalion) September 2, 2014

-If you manage people … or even just work with people, this is a valuable read.
+If you manage people … or even just work with people, this is a valuable read [2018 Update – you can now watch me discuss it’s application in this video and article].
 In fact, if you’re time poor, my advice is to go and read the essay rather than my musings on it. pg’s premise is simple:

 - Managers view time in hourly increments.
 You change what you’re doing every hour, and business is largely the process of filling the open slots in your calendar with the most important meetings or discussions you can have